DazhiZhou/dazhizhou.github.io/index.md

 ### Department of Physics
 ### Wuhan University, Wuhan, China

 I'm an undergraduate at Physics Department of Wuhan University.
 Now, I'm working in our School's Astrophysics Center.
 Although so far, I haven't decided which path to choose in the future yet, I have wide interests on astronomy research especially about stellar astrophysics, cosmology and high-energy astrophysics.
+I am currently doing a project about the water maser and sometime I'm also analysing the data from HXMT(The Hard X-ray Modulation Telescope).

 ### Markdown